mihirchronicles/themihirchronicles.github.io/src/content/blog/how-to-write-well.md

 Writing helps you win!
 How?
 The person who can best formulate ideas can communicate the best argument.
 Writing preserves truth.
 It allows you to have profound and original ideas at your fingertip.
 Writing helps you sharpen your capacity to think, debate and present intelligently.
 Writing prevents you from falling prey to fads and ideologies.

 The most complex hierarchies such as law, medicine, business, politics or academics require clear thinking and communicating well.
 At this level of competency, you are required to defend your strategy in businss, economic policy in politics or defend your thesis in academia research.
-Thus, well formulated thoughts become necessary and valuable.
+Thus, well formulated thoughts become necessary and valuable to persuade your audience.
 Warren Buffett said it well.

 > Some of the things I think I think, I find don’t make any sense when I start trying to write them down.
 You ought to be able to explain why you’re taking the job you’re taking, why you’re making the investment you’re making, or whatever it may be.
 And if it can’t stand applying pencil to paper, you’d better think it through some more.